trulyPranav/CTRL-Obey/README.md

 # Installation
 Install the latest release or if you're lazy(like us) install it [here](https://github.com/trulyPranav/CTRL-Obey/releases/download/v1.0.0/ctrl+obey.exe)
 ```
 WARNING: Find the hotkey.
+Only yoU can find it.
 If anything goes wrong, close the GUI from the tabbar.
 WE WON'T BE THIS CONSIDERATE NEXT TIME!
 ```